NomicFoundation/hardhat/docs/buidler-evm/README.md

 ## How can I use it?

-- Buidler will always spin up an instance on startup when `defaultNetwork` is empty or set to `buidlerevm`.
+- Buidler will always spin up an instance on startup when `defaultNetwork` is empty or set to `hardhat`.
 It's the default behavior.
 - It can be used to run tests, in the console, scripts, and tasks
 - Plugins (ethers.js, web3.js, Waffle, Truffle, etc) connect directly to the provider
 - There's no need to make any changes to your tests or scripts.